RR Media: Media centers

 RR Media's media centers are based in Hawley, PA (USA), Emeq Ha’Ela (Israel) Bucharest (Romania), with another facility opened in London, (UK) in June 2015.
 An additional facility in Miami, FL United States was announced in April 2016.
 The centers provide RR Media's services, including content preparation, management, online video, live content and distribution, and 24/7 service and support.

 Awards

 In November 2014, RR Media won the award for Achievement in Legacy Content at the 2014 TVB Europe awards in London, in recognition for its work with British Pathe and the restoration for YouTube.

 In February 2014, the World Teleport Association named Avi Cohen, CEO of RR Media (formerly RRsat), as its 2014 Teleport Executive of the Year.

 In 2009, the World Teleport Association awarded RR Media (then RRsat) the Independent Teleport Operator of the Year award for excellence.

 History

 RR Media (as RRsat) was established in 1981 as a communications provider.
-The Company was founded by David Rivel, an electronics, computers and communications engineer.
-Mr Rivel serves as CEO of the company for 31 years and from 2012 as a Member of RR Media's Board of Directors.
+The company was founded by David Rivel, an electronics, computers and communications engineer.
+Rivel is CEO of the company for 31 years and from 2012 a Member of RR Media's board of directors.